Internships available in Biology, Health Education and Counseling

 - There will be once monthly mandatory meetings after hours, typically between 5-6pm

-- A mandatory orientation for all new interns will be one eight-hour day taking place the week prior to the start of the semester
+- A mandatory orientation for all new interns takes place the week prior to the start of the semester

 Application materials include: